p4lang/p4c/docs/README.md

     for `printf` arguments.
 These functions handle IR and SourceInfo objects smartly.
 Here is an example:

+  * use `LOGn()` for log messages -- the `n` is an integer constant for verbosity level.
+These can be controlled on a per-source-file basis with the -T option.
+LOG1 should be used for general messages, so that running with -T*:1 (turning on all LOG1 messages) is not too overwhelming.
+    LOG2 should be used to print information about the results of a module that later passes may need to debug them.
+Details of what a module or pass is doing and looking at (only of interest when debugging that code) should be at LOG4 or higher.

 ```C++
 IR::NamedRef *ref;
 error("%1%: No header or metadata named '%2%'", ref->srcInfo, ref->name);